atomantic/monty_hall_problem/README.md

     - If you were in distribution B, switching wins
     - If you were in distribution C, switching loses

 It seems we have a 50/50 chance of winning whether we choose to stay with `Door 1`, or choose to switch to the other door.
+I couldn't see the flaw in this view of reality until I made this project and worked out the edges.

 > (see below in the explanation of model 2 for the flaw in this model if you can't see it already)